hiphops-io/hiphops-io.github.io/docs/app-github.md

 on checkrun_completed {...} // Will trigger on any checkrun completed events

-on checkrun_requested { // Matches any checkrun requested event...
+on checkrun_created { // Matches any checkrun created event...
   if = event.repository.name == "backend" // ... then filters to a specific repo
   ...
 }